cs-cpsc-uiuc/cs-cpsc-uiuc.github.io/studenthowto.md

 and make edits from there, or edit through the web browser at
 <https://github.com/cs-cpsc-uiuc/cs-cpsc-uiuc.github.io/blob/master/currentstudents.md>.
 You can upload a profile picture to the "portraits" folder of the website repository.
+The [profile template](profiletemplate.md) can be used to give you an idea of what to add to the Current Students page.
 Contact Lindsay Clark to get added to the organization so that you have push access.

 In your profile on the Current Students page, the following items are
 recommended: